-Some SMTP server, such as Microsoft Exchange Server, could enforce a connection from an SMTP client to be sent over TLS.
-The client could be another SMTP server or a mail client ? both are considered an SMTP client, when sending an SMTP message.
+Some SMTP servers, such as Microsoft Exchange Server, force a connection from an SMTP client to be sent over TLS.
+The client can be another SMTP server or a mail client.
+Both are considered an SMTP client when sending an SMTP message.

 Example of the SMTP negotiation over TLS:

 Server: 220 smtp.example.com ESMTP SmtpService

 Server: 250 Hello mail.company.com

 Client & Server: <Start a TLS session>

 Server over TLS: 250 Hello mail.company.com